dalguete/docker/README.md

 The idea with this base image is to have something the most similar to a fresh installation in a real host, with support packages and configs used commonly (at least for me).
 Next, detailed all changes made (some functional, other cosmetic but all necessary).

-* Modify the .bashrc file in root user, and in /etc/skel, so the prompt displays in color (force_color_prompt), plus some adjustments to make it easily recognizable when connected via ssh, so you don't get confused with other terminals.
+* Modify the .bashrc file in root user and in /etc/skel, so the prompt displays in color (force_color_prompt), plus some adjustments to make it easily recognizable when connected via ssh, so you don't get confused with other terminals.
 This is the one I used:

 ```
 @@ -57,7 +57,7 @@